-The simplest way to select a single row with Dapper is to use QuerySingleOrDefault() with a SELECT + WHERE query.
-You can pass in the parameters to specify which record to select and specify the model type.
+When you want to select a single row with Dapper, the simplest option is to use QuerySingleOrDefault() with a SELECT + WHERE query (and pass in the parameters / model type like usual).
 Here’s an example:

 using Dapper;